corgibytes/freshli-agent-java/README.md

 # Freshli Agent: Java

 This application is used by the [`freshli` CLI](https://github.com/corgibytes/freshli-cli) to detect and process manifest files from the Java ecosystem.
+It runs on Java 8 or newer, and is tested against Java 8, 11, and 17 on both Windows and Linux.

 ## Building